tgiesela/openwrt/README.md

 You can choose to run the docker version or the lxc version.

 ## Configuration
-There are several configuration files:
+There are several configuration files.
+Copy the following files:

+    cp vars.example vars
+    cp nordvpnvars.example nordvpnvars

+Change the secret values between <> in these files.
+And adjust other parameters to your needs.

 `dockervars`
 Adjust these variables if the defaults do not apply.
 Not used in lxc containers.